wmmihaa/Introduction-to-Node.js/documentation/hol1.md

 **Your balance is 91.80 SEK**

 ## Debugging
 Sometimes we need to debug our code by setting breakpoints and evaluate values of variables and more.
 Fortunately, Visual Studio Code is our friend.
 Set a breakpoint in your code and hit F5 to start debugging.
-The first time you debug an application Visual Studio Code will prompt you to set the platform.
-Select **Node.js** and you should be good to go.
+The first time you debug an application, Visual Studio Code will prompt you to set the platform.
+Select **Node.js**, close the *launch.js* and hit **F5** again.

 ## "I want more"
 Some people (no names) are not comfortable concatinating string using the **"+"** sign.
 To avoid this you might consider prototyping the *String* object with a **format** function: